johandiepstraten/Roommate-Helper/PROCESS.md

 # day 17

 Today I checked all my code and added comments to all methods that were not commented yet.
 This was quite a lot of work and I should have written more comments during the proces (obviously).
 I also made a new diagram with screenshots from my app to show how the different activities interact to update my readme file.
+Lastly, I created a license on github.